GISDev01/security-ssid-abi/README.md

 2 major components and further python modules:

-* main.py uses [Scapy](http://www.secdev.org/projects/scapy/) to extract data from a live capture or pcap file, and inserts it into a database.
+* main.py uses [Scapy](http://www.secdev.org/projects/scapy/) to extract data from a live capture (via airmon-ng) or pcap file, and inserts this data into 2 databases: Client Summary data is loaded into a local mysql DB (managed by Django), which is the data that is displayed in the Djanga web app.

+ Beyond the summary Client Data, all 802.11 (aka Dot11) packet summaries are loaded into a second database: InfluxDB 1.8.

 * A Django web app provides an interface to view and analyse the data.
 This includes views of: